 - 20.1 There is provision in the Act for premises licensed to sell alcohol for consumption on the premises, to automatically have 2 gaming machines, of categories C and/or D. - 20.2 These premises need to only notify the Council to obtain automatic authorisation.
-However, the Council may remove the authorisation if: - provision of the machines is not reasonably consistent with the pursuit of the licensing objectives - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act - the premises are mainly used for gaming, or - an offence under the Gambling Act has been committed on the premises. - 20.3 If a premises wishes to have more than 2 machines, then it needs to apply for a permit and the Council must consider the application based on the licensing objectives and the Commission's guidance and any other matters which are relevant to the application.
-The Council will decide each application on a case by case basis. - 20.4 The applicant will need to satisfy the Council they will have regard to the need to protect children and vulnerable persons from being harmed or exploited by gambling and have sufficient measures in place to ensure that under 18 year olds do not have access to the adult only gaming machines. - 20.5 Other possible measures that could be offered by the applicant may include: - the adult only machines being in sight of the bar, or in the sight of staff who will monitor that the machines are not being used by those under 18 - providing notices and signage - providing of information leaflets or helpline numbers for organisations such as GamCare or Gamblers Anonymous.
+However, the Council may remove the authorisation if: - provision of the machines is not reasonably consistent with the pursuit of the licensing objectives - gaming has taken place on the premises that breaches a condition of section 282 of the Gambling Act - the premises are mainly used for gaming, or - an offence under the Gambling Act has been committed on the premises.

+- 20.3 However, the General Licensing Committee decided on 9 July 2008 to allow the Assistant Director of Environmental Health & Trading Standards delegation to grant a permit to alcohol licensed premises to hold upto 5 gaming machines. - 20.4 If a premises wishes to have more than 5 machines, then it needs to apply for a permit and the Council must consider the application based on the licensing objectives and the Commission's guidance and any other matters which are relevant to the application.
+The Council will decide each application on a case by case basis. - 20.5 The applicant will need to satisfy the Council they will have regard to the need to protect children and vulnerable persons from being harmed or exploited by gambling and have sufficient measures in place to ensure that under 18 year olds do not have access to the adult only gaming machines. - 20.6 Other possible measures that could be offered by the applicant may include: - the adult only machines being in sight of the bar, or in the sight of staff who will monitor that the machines are not being used by those under 18 - providing notices and signage - providing of information leaflets or helpline numbers for organisations such as GamCare or Gamblers Anonymous.